wenwenmin/min_code_backup/Hypergeometric_test/README.md

 https://dputhier.github.io/ASG/practicals/go_statistics_td/go_statistics_td_2015.html

+Hypergeometric test
+In a first time, we model the association between genes and GO class using a hypergeometric distribution.
+The classical example for the hypergeometric is the ranomd selection of “k” balls in an urn containing “m” marked and “n” non-marked balls, and the observation that the selection contains “x” marked ball.

+To illustrate the way to perform the hypergeometric test, we will re-analyze the second row of the David result displayed above: correspondence between a set of predicted E2F target genes and the genes annotated in the functional class “cell cycle” of the GOTERM_BP_FAT terms.

+We define the parameters of the hypergeometric test in the following way:

 g <- 75 ## Number of submitted genes

 k <- 59 ## Size of the selection, i.e. submitted genes with at least one annotation in GO biological processes